Former L.A. county sheriff indicted on new federal charges

 Baca served as the top elected law enforcement official in Los Angeles for 15 years before retiring in January 2014 amid a federal investigation of inmate abuse and other wrongdoing, including cover-up attempts, at the nation's largest county jail system.

-He pleaded guilty in February to a charge of making false statements to investigators when he asserted in 2013 that he had no prior knowledge of his deputies' efforts to harass a Federal Bureau of Investigations agent and thwart a criminal probe of his department.
+He pleaded guilty in February to a charge of making false statements to investigators when he asserted in 2013 that he had no prior knowledge of his deputies' efforts to harass a FBI agent and thwart a criminal probe of his department.

-Specifically, Baca admitted he was aware that his deputies planned to intimidate the agent and that he had directed them to "do everything but put handcuffs" on her, his plea agreement stated.
+Specifically, Baca admitted he was aware that his deputies planned to intimidate the agent and directed them to "do everything but put handcuffs" on her, his plea agreement stated.

-Seventeen others from the sheriff's department have been convicted of criminal charges for misconduct inside the Los Angeles County jail system, the nation's largest with an inmate population of about 18,000.
+Seventeen others from the sheriff's department have been convicted of criminal charges for misconduct inside the jail system, which has an inmate population of about 18,000.

 Baca's former second-in-command was sentenced to five years in prison in June after being found guilty of conspiracy and obstruction of justice.